giacomobignardi/model-etfd-iamdate/README.md

-## iAM-DATE: Assortative mating can mask non-additive genetic contribution to individual differences
+## iAM-DATE model — Assortative mating can mask non-additive genetic contribution to individual differences

 This repository contains the full implementation of the Extended Twin Family Design (ETFD) model within the iAM-DATE framework.
 It includes: